Virtuoso Award entries are evaluated against the global standard of the communications profession using IABC’s

 - Entries are scored out of seven following IABC’s Seven-point Scale of Excellence.
 All entries that score between 5.0 and 5.24 will receive an Award of Merit.
 All those entries that score above 5.25 will receive an Award of Excellence.
 There are no limitations to the number of awards presented in any given category.
 In addition, the top-scoring entries from each division will receive a Best of the Best award.
 In order for a Best of the Best to be awarded, there must be at least two entries in the division that have earned an Award of Excellence.

 - If there are any objections to the scores received, the entry will be re-evaluated by two senior evaluators (every effort will be made to ensure they have evaluated Gold Quill entries in the past).
 The decisions following this second review will be final.

-- Award winners will be celebrated at the Virtuoso Awards Celebration in June 2020.
+- Award winners will be celebrated at the Virtuoso Awards Celebration.
 Best of the Best awards will be announced at the event.
 Up to three of the top-scoring entrants in each Division will be notified before the event that they are in the running for a Best of the Best.

 Scoring & Evaluation Criteria